 A bilingual flash game of one of my favorite word puzzles, Crytogram (also known as Cryptoquote).
 I searched the net for it, and since I didn’t find one I liked I made my own.
 Not too many phrases on each language, but I’ll keep adding more.
 Hope you enjoy it.

-One of my favorite games as a kid was playing concentration.
+One of my favourite games as a kid was playing concentration.
 It’s such a simple game, but I always enjoyed it immensely.
-So I decided to go back in time, hence the graphics and colours.
+This version is made with Next.js.

 It has three levels based on the number of cards: 4×4, 6×6 and 10×10.
-It also lets you set the speed at which cards flip back: 2 sec., 1 sec. and 0.5 sec.
-And it allows you to choose from 3 sets of images.
-The drawings in each set are dingbats from “Pizzadude” (set 1) and “Divide by Zero” (sets 2 and 3).
+It also lets you set the speed at which cards flip back.
+And it allows you to choose from 3 sets of icons from React Icons.

 A Next.js application that teaches how Mayan base 20 math worked, and how they represented numbers.
 It allows you to create your own numbers, or to see how a particular number would be represented.
 I wrote more about this micro-site in Mayan Math Redo.

 One of the most common mistakes that people make while writing HTML is forgetting to close a tag, and while in some cases that doesn’t mean it’s invalid code (in HTML5 closing tags are optional for many elements in certain circumstances), some people like to cross all their t’s, dot all their i’s, and close all their tags.